 The rivalry between the Cardinal and Ducks has gained a more recent stature as both teams are consistantly among the top teams in the Pac-12.
 This west coast matchup up is always an exciting game and pits two of the best teams in the conference up against one another.

-Stanford Cardinal in the BCS National Championship, Bowl Games and Pac 12 Championship
+Stanford Cardinal in the College Football Playoff, Bowl Games and Pac 12 Championship

 Some may think the Stanford boys are named after the popular bird, but it’s their Cardinal and white colored jerseys that earn them the name.
 Ranked the top academic school with an FBS program, the Stanford Cardinal are well known for their double-digit bowl game victories and 13 Pac 10/12 titles.
 Ticketcity offers tickets to all college football bowl games and the Pacific 12 Conference Championship Game.